-I recognise that not everyone is as fortunate – and I applaud and stand in awe at the commitment shown by those key workers around the world – who are standing up and showing what real heroes look like – especially those on the front-line within the Emergency Services.
+I recognise that not everyone is as fortunate – and I applaud and stand in awe at the commitment shown by those key workers around the world – who are standing up and showing what real heroes look like – especially those on the front line within the Emergency Services.

-Often it takes a crisis, a disaster, an unprecedented phenomenon for people to really understand the value these Emergency Services offer.
+Often it takes a crisis, a disaster, or an unprecedented phenomenon for people to really understand the value these Emergency Services offer.

-In my opinion, Interim Management is a corporate “Emergency Service” – it’s always there, in the background, utilised from time-to-time without much detailed thought about the impact it has, but then, when a major situation arises, it is these men and women who take the responsibility on their shoulders to improve the wellbeing of their “patients”.
+In my opinion, Interim Management is a corporate “Emergency Service” – it’s always there, in the background, utilised from time to time without much detailed thought about the impact it has, but then, when a major situation arises, it is these men and women who take the responsibility on their shoulders to improve the wellbeing of their “patients”.